-Large businesses in Alaska, like other states, must offer comprehensive health insurance to their employees to comply with the Affordable Care Act, or they will be penalized for noncompliance.
-Most large companies prefer to offer insurance, and many pay a portion of the cost for their workers.
-According to the well-respected Kaiser Family Foundation Benefits Survey, 95 percent of large employers make some contribution to the premium cost, with three-quarters of those employers subsidizing at least a quarter of the cost for individual health insurance coverage or family health insurance.
+The process is not static, seeing as the employer’s health care enrollment rates undergo modifications periodically; most large companies, taking into account the collective health benefits, opt to offer insurance and frequently pay a portion of the cost for their employees in the form of a tax credit.
+According to the Kaiser Family Foundation Benefits Survey, it’s worth noting that “95 percent of large employers make some contribution to the premium cost, with three-quarters of those employers subsidizing at least a quarter of the cost for individual health insurance coverage or family health insurance.”

-Taylor Benefits ensures consistent compliance with all local, state, and federal government laws, including the Affordable Care Act.
-Although the ACA rules are frequently updated, you must maintain compliance.
-Following the provisions will help you avoid potentially significant financial penalties, and your company could qualify for premium tax credits.
-Ask our insurance company how your Alaska business can take advantage of this opportunity.
+Taylor Benefits, a trusted agent in the United States health insurance landscape, boasts a team’s wealth of knowledge ensuring consistent compliance with all local, state, and federal government laws, including the Affordable Care Act (ACA) and Alaska’s Medicaid regulations.
+Although the ACA rules are frequently updated, maintaining compliance is crucial by law and can boost the confidence of your small business.
+Following the provisions will help you avoid potentially significant financial penalties.
+Moreover, your company could qualify for premium tax credits, or subsidies, as stipulated by the law.

 Some of the top insurance providers we work with are:

 Small business owners in Alaska including doctor’s offices or hospitals, can choose among various small health insurance plans to meet their businesses’ needs, with our enrollment assistance and clear understanding of all the providers involved.
 These typically offer minor details such as coinsurance, an ingredient which refers to the type of insurance in which the insured pays a share of the payment made against a claim.